JMacioce/BootstrapAndGrids/README.md

 ## Bootstrap And Grids
-Practicing Bootstrap by creating multiple mini project grid layout pages and putting them all into one
+Learning Bootstrap by creating multiple mini project grid layout pages and putting them all into one final project